RozWelch/hangman-project3/README.md

 ## How to play

 Hangcow follows the same rules as Hangman.
 A user will select a level easy, medium or difficult.
 A random word is selected, and '_' shown for each letter in the word.
 A user guesses a letter.
 The input is checked to see if it is an alphabetic, single letter.
 If not they are asked to input a letter again.
 If the letter is in the word, the correct letter is shown in its position in the word.
 If the letter is not in the word they loose a life.
-The user continues to guess until they run out of lives without completing the work, when a 'You loose' message is displayed; or they correctly guess the word, when a 'You win' message is displayed.
+The user continues to guess until they run out of lives without guessing the word, when a 'You loose' message is displayed; or they correctly guess the word, then a 'You win' message is displayed.

 ## Design